Never miss a beat! Sign up for the Flint Beat newsletter.

 Flint, MI–Mayor Sheldon Neeley announced at a press conference on July 21, that the city will be launching a gun buyback program as part of a three-part plan to combat the rise in gun violence in Flint.

-Neeley said the program will be a series of events held in the community, with a goal of continuously buying guns every day.
-Although the dates, times and locations are yet to be determined, he said they will “make it a safe place” so people feel comfortable participating.
+Neeley said the buyback program will be a series of events held in the community, with the goal of continuously buying guns every day.
+Although the dates, times and locations have yet to be determined, he said they will “make it a safe place” so people feel comfortable participating.

 The program will allow citizens to trade in their firearms for cash, no questions asked.
-The city will be offering $50 for long guns and $100 for handguns.
+The city will be offering $50 for rifles and shotguns, and $100 for handguns.

-The money for the program will be coming from donations, but Neeley and his wife, Cynthia, are donating the first $1,000.
+The money for the program will be coming from donations, but Neeley and his wife, Cynthia Neeley, are donating the first $1,000.
 The goal is to reach $5,000.